DerekTurtleRoe/ares/docs/interface/icarus.md

 icarus is a separate tool
-bundled with higan
+bundled with ares
-that allows you to bulk-import ROM files into higan's [game library].
+that allows you to bulk-import ROM files into ares's [game library].

 Bulk importing ROM files
 ------------------------